belaventer/healthy-meal-planner/README.md

 Favicon added as per ["Add A Favicon to A Website in HTML | Learn HTML and CSS | HTML Tutorial | HTML for Beginners"](https://www.youtube.com/watch?v=kEf1xSwX5D8) by Dani Krossing

+Register / Login and Logout functionality taken from the Task Manager Mini Project of [Code Institute](https://codeinstitute.net/) LMS.

+Use of category for flashing messages explanation found in [Teclado Blog](https://blog.teclado.com/flashing-messages-with-flask/).

 ### Acknowledgment